Unresolved Anomalies: Best Practices, FAQs, and Examples

 If a user provides feedback that they would expect a particular feature to be implemented, is this an unresolved anomaly? 🔗

-This is a gray area.
-We typically wouldn’t consider feature requests to be an anomaly.
+No. We typically don’t consider feature requests to be an anomaly.

 In one sense, the lack of the feature is a condition that deviates from your user’s expectations, but on the other hand, users often want software to have more features than it does.
 If the missing feature is related to safety or is preventing the user from using the device effectively, you could consider including it, but if it is more of a “wish list” feature and the current features are behaving as expected, we wouldn’t typically include this.